Adaptive Fine-tuning based Transfer Learning for the Identification of MGMT Promoter Methylation Status: Abstract

 \section{Abstract}

 {\bf Background:} Glioblastoma Multiforme (GBM) is an aggressive form of malignant brain tumor with a generally poor prognosis.
 Treatment usually includes a mix of surgical resection, radiation therapy, and akylating chemotherapy but, even with these intensive treatments, the 2-year survival rate is still very low. $O^{6}$-methylguanine-DNA methyltransferase (MGMT) promoter methylation has been shown to be a predictive bio-marker for resistance to chemotherapy, but it is invasive and time-consuming to determine the methylation status.
-Due to this, there has been effort to predict the MGMT methylation status through analyzing MRI scans using machine learning, which only requires pre-operative scans that are already part of standard-of-care for GBM patients. \\ {\bf Purpose:} We developed a 3D SpotTune network with adaptive fine-tuning capability to improve the performance of conventional transfer learning in the identification of MGMT promoter methylation status.
-Using the pretrained weights of MedicalNet coupled with the SpotTune network, we compared its performance with an equivalent network that is initialized with random weights.\\ {\bf Methods:} Using a ResNet50 as the base network, three categories of networks are created: 1) A 3D SpotTune network to process volumetric MR images, 2) a network with randomly initialized weights, and 3) a network with weights initialized from the pre-trained MedicalNet.
+Due to this, there has been effort to predict the MGMT methylation status through analyzing MRI scans using machine learning, which only requires pre-operative scans that are already part of standard-of-care for GBM patients. \\ {\bf Purpose:} To improve the performance of conventional transfer learning in the identification of MGMT promoter methylation status, we developed a 3D SpotTune network with adaptive fine-tuning capability.
+Using the pretrained weights of MedicalNet coupled with the SpotTune network, we compared its performance with an equivalent network that is initialized with random weights for different combinations of MR modalities.\\ {\bf Methods:} Using a ResNet50 as the base network, three categories of networks are created: 1) A 3D SpotTune network to process volumetric MR images, 2) a network with randomly initialized weights, and 3) a network with weights initialized from the pre-trained MedicalNet.
 These three networks are trained and evaluated using the UPENN-GBM dataset, a public GBM dataset provided by the University of Pennsylvania.
 The MRI scans from 262 patients are used, with 11 different modalities corresponding to a set of perfusion, diffusion, and structural scans.
-The performance is evaluated using 5-fold cross validation with a hold-out testing dataset. \\ {\bf Results:} The SpotTune network showed better performance than the network with randomly initialized weights and the pre-trained MedicalNet.
-The best performing SpotTune model achieved an accuracy, ROC area under the curve, sensitivity, and specificity values of $0.6316$, $0.6604$, $0.6667$, and $0.6061$ respectively.\\ {\bf Conclusions:} SpotTune enables transfer learning to be adaptive to individual patients, resulting in improved performance in predicting MGMT promoter methylation status in GBM using MRIs as compared to conventional transfer learning without adaptive fine-tuning. \\
+The performance is evaluated using 5-fold cross validation with a hold-out testing dataset. \\ {\bf Results:} The SpotTune network showed better performance than the network with randomly initialized weights.
+The best performing SpotTune model achieved an area under the Receiver Operating Characteristic curve (AUC), average precision of the precision-recall curve (AP), sensitivity, and specificity values of $0.6604$, $0.6179$, $0.6667$, and $0.6061$ respectively.\\ {\bf Conclusions:} SpotTune enables transfer learning to be adaptive to individual patients, resulting in improved performance in predicting MGMT promoter methylation status in GBM using equivalent MRI modalities as compared to using randomly initialized weights. \\

 \pagenumbering{arabic}